M-68/meta_resource/books.md

 ## Instructions
 PASTE EVERYTHING IN ONE SECTION OF THIS FILE AS DONE BELOW(Formatting not requited)
-1. Find world renowned algorithm/DS books
+1. Find world renowned algorithm/DS books (Discuss on Whatsapp first)
 2. Find APA Reference of the Book
 3. Find relatively long summary of the book 400-800 words
 4. Find 2 high resolution Photos of the Cover(Simple SCan of the Cover)